Frederik Obermaier

-Frederik Obermaier (born 1 March 1984) is a German investigative journalist for the Munich-based newspaper, Süddeutsche Zeitung, and author.
+Frederik Obermaier (born 1 March 1984) is a German investigative journalist and co-founder of the Munich-based newsroom, paper trail media, and author.

 Together with his colleague Bastian Obermayer in 2016 he initiated and coordinated the Panama Papers-revelations.

 Works

 Frederik Obermaier's work focuses largely on corruption and tax-havens as well as intelligence services, illicit arms deals and extremism from the far-right to Islamist groups.

 Together with a group of journalists from Süddeutsche Zeitung and German public broadcaster Norddeutscher Rundfunk he uncovered Germany's role in the US drone war, especially the role of the airbase in Ramstein.
 Obermaier and his colleagues also revealed that the British intelligence service GCHQ had access to the communication-cables TAT-14, Atlantic Crossing 1, Circe North, Circe South, Flag Atlantic-1, Flag Europa-Asia, SeaMeWe-3 and SeaMeWe-4, Solas, UK France 3, UK Netherlands-14, Ulysses, Yellow and the Pan European Crossing.